raharrasy/RL2019-BaseCodes/Exercise4/README.md

 The location of the goal is not modelled inside the grid.
 Therefore, agents cannot dribble into the goal and must rely on the `KICK` action to score goals.

 ## Action Spaces
 Agents are equipped with a set of discrete actions.
 To move to adjacent grids, agents can use the `DRIBBLE_UP`,`DRIBBLE_DOWN`,`DRIBBLE_LEFT`, and `DRIBBLE_RIGHT` actions.
-Additionally, the `KICK` action enables the agents to shoot the ball into the goal.
+Additionally, the `KICK` action enables the agents to shoot the ball towards the goal.

 ## Reward Functions
 Agents only receive non-zero rewards at the completion of each episode.
 In this case, a goal while an agent of the team successfully covers the opponent will result in a reward of **+1**.
 However, if a ball-carrying agent occupies the same grid as opponent agents, it will result in a penalty to both controlled agents.